DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Recognize False Choices:** Most political and cultural debates are framed as binary choices that prevent consideration of alternatives that would serve everyone's interests.

 **Follow the Incentives:** Ask who profits from keeping people divided and distracted from systemic questions.

+**Audit Your Scribe:** Notice when your internal narrator is working overtime to maintain tribal consistency rather than seeking truth.

 The goal isn't to become cynical, but to develop the analytical tools needed to see through manipulation and focus on what actually matters.